 Second Home Opposition

-Some countries heavily regulate the tourism industry to protect native economies and people.
-This can be a roadblock for some hosts in certain places as they must fall in line with restrictions and tick many boxes to ensure their business is legitimate and compliant.
-The tourist industry is a heavy source of income for lots of countries globally and, therefore, is controlled by government agencies to protect the source of revenue.
+Some countries heavily regulate the tourism industry to protect sharing economy, native local economies and people.
+This can be a roadblock for some London hosts in certain places as they must fall in line with restrictions and tick many boxes to ensure their business is legitimate and compliant.
+The tourist industry is a heavy source of more money for lots of countries globally and, therefore, is controlled by government agencies to protect the source of revenue.
 Some countries give preference to more traditional hospitality options such as hotels and restaurants by prohibiting this type of rental option from taking root.

 Overall, getting an Airbnb licence and becoming a legitimate host can be an easy process.
 There are certain hoops to jump through that vary from country to country, but the application steps are fairly intuitive and straightforward.
 Most documentation can be provided electronically and the profile may be verified online as well.
 Making sure all standards are met is the hard part, as hosts don’t want to fall victim to specific fines that can be cast upon them if they fail to meet local standards.